Second chance banking is an option for consumers who have been denied a traditional checking account because of a troubled banking history.

 Just as a bad credit report can mean you’re denied a credit card or a loan, a bad banking report can mean you’re denied a checking account.

-What is a Second Chance Banking Account?
+What Is a Second Chance Bank Account?

 If your banking history is less than ideal, a second chance checking account may be the answer for you.
 Some banks and credit unions offer second chance checking accounts for consumers in this situation that not only gives them access to a checking account but can help repair their banking history.